yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/class-06/lab/README.md

 # LAB: HTTP and REST

-## Overview
-The goal for this lab is to get your hands dirty in using an API, setting up a simple server that can attach to it and fetch data, and begin the building of a REST client tool that you can use during and after the course.
+The goal for this lab is to get your hands dirty in using and properly documenting an API

+## Before you begin
+Refer to *Getting Started* in [lab-instructions.md](../../../reference/submission-instructions/labs.md) for complete setup instructions

+## Getting Started
+In the `objects` folder, there is a full implementation of a Car and Motorcycle object created using a constructor function, with an index.js file that you can use to visually play with the objects as well as tests.

+In the `objects/__tests__` folder, you'll find a file called `vehicle.test.js` that tests the implementation of both a `Car` and a `Motorcycle` using the constructor pattern.

-## Assignments
+## Requirements

-### JSON API Server
+### Build a working JSON Server

-* Implement an API server for a storefront, using json-server
+* Implement an API server suitable for a storefront, using json-server
   * Install `json-server` globally
   * Create a new repository called "simple-api"
   * Create a folder called `data` with a `db.json` file